 The annual Jack Blane Community Service Award, launched in 2014, honors Jack Blane and his exemplary work within the community.

-Jack Blane’s commitment to serving others has extended to all aspects of his life.
+Jack Blane’s commitment to serving others extended to all aspects of his life.
 After serving his country as a Marine, Mr. Blane settled in Highland Park where he became a successful businessman.

 2017 – Richard Cortesi